downshift-js/downshift/src/hooks/useCombobox/README.md

 > `string` | defaults to `''`

 Pass a string that sets the content of the input when downshift is reset or when an item is selected.

 ### getA11yStatusMessage

 > `function({/* see below */})` | default messages provided in English

-This function is passed as props to a `Status` component nested within and allows you to create your own assertive ARIA statuses.
+This function is passed as props to a status updating function nested within and allows you to create your own ARIA statuses.
+It is called when one of the following props change: `items`, `highlightedIndex`, `inputValue` or `isOpen`.

 A default `getA11yStatusMessage` function is provided that will check `resultCount` and return "No results are available." or if there are results ,